yaya2devops/bachelor-guide/docs/contributions.md

 - Email US at Improve@Computer-Engineering.Tech
 - Open a pull Request, Issue and more via GitHub

+If you have a specialty request, please write it to one of the email addresses below.
+- **IOT:** Yahya@computer-engineering.Tech
+- **IRS:** Jawher@computer-engineering.Tech

 ### Why am I doing this?